nathanhall762/holbertonschool-web_back_end/0x02-ES6_classes/README.md

 It's important to note that, when you add methods to the prototype, all instances of the class will share the same function instance.
 This means that if you later modify the method, that change will be reflected in all instances of the class, and it can be an effective way to implement inheritance.

-**You**: Write an interview answer to the next question
+## Why and how does one add a static method to a class in JS?

-**ChatGPT**: A static method in JavaScript is a method that is associated with the class itself, rather than with instances of the class.
+ A static method in JavaScript is a method that is associated with the class itself, rather than with instances of the class.
 This means that a static method can be called on the class, without needing to first create an instance of the class.

 To create a static method, you use the `static` keyword before the method name in the class definition: